rcemper/db-migration-using-SQLgateway/README.md

 4. Identify target but change schema to be OEX compatible from **public** to **dc_public**
   ![](https://raw.githubusercontent.com/rcemper/db-migration-using-SQLgateway/master/docs/gty06.jpg)
   - don't forget to click **change all**
-  - we migrate Definions and Data so both sides are selected
+  - we migrate Definitions and Data so both sides are selected

-5. sSkipping special setting we use defaults we start the task in background
+5. Skipping special setting we use defaults we start the task in background
   ![](https://raw.githubusercontent.com/rcemper/db-migration-using-SQLgateway/master/docs/gty07.jpg)

 6. Now we check the results and see everything was working whout Errors